LuandaGuide · Sport · City Life

 Running Luanda

-Race atmosphere Nova Marginal São Silvestre Talatona 10K Real videos
+Race atmosphere Nova Marginal Sao Silvestre Talatona 10K Real videos

 There is something very particular about watching someone you love run.
 The preparation feels quiet at first: shoelaces, focus, deep breaths, the city still waking up.
 Then suddenly everything changes.
 The road fills, the rhythm begins, and Luanda starts to feel lighter, almost transformed.

 My husband runs these races and I film from the sidelines, but over time I realised I was not only filming him.
-I was capturing something much bigger: the streets in motion, the runners encouraging each other, the small moments of effort, joy and discipline that reveal another side of the city.
+I was capturing something much bigger: the streets in motion, the runners encouraging each other, and the small moments of effort, joy and discipline that reveal another side of the city.

 Browse the page